Canon 6D vs 80D

 It is notable that the 80D has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 6D lacks such a headphone port.

-Both the 6D and the 80D have been discontinued, but can regularly be found used on eBay.
+Both the 6D and the 80D have been discontinued, but can regularly be found used on ebay.
 The 6D was replaced by the Canon 6D Mark II, while the 80D was followed by the Canon 90D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 6D and 80D can be found, respectively, in the Canon 6D Manual (free pdf) or the online Canon 80D Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 6D and the Canon 80D?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.